markomanninen/md2notion/README.md

 # md2notionpage

-A Python package to convert Markdown text into Notion pages.
+A Python package to convert Markdown text into Notion Blocks pages.
 This module provides functionality to create Notion pages from Markdown text, parse Markdown into Notion blocks, and process inline formatting.

 ## Installation